The ancestral home of the Dinkle family is in the German state of Bavaria

 Early Notables of the Dinkle family (pre 1700)

 Prominent among members of the name Dinkle in this period include Christian Dingler (1802-1858) German founder of the "Dinglerwerk" manufacturing business at Zweibrücken in 1827.
 He invented a version of a Toggle press which he called the "Zweibrücker-press," but more popularly was known as the "Dingler Press."
-The printing press was...
-Another 59 words (4 lines of text) are included under the topic Early Dinkle Notables in all our PDF Extended History products and printed products wherever possible.
+The printing press was immensely popular throughout Europe...
+Another 55 words (4 lines of text) are included under the topic Early Dinkle Notables in all our PDF Extended History products and printed products wherever possible.